molfars/babyai/olostan/step6/README.md

 # Prerequisites

 1. You need to install.
 Check https://go.dev/doc/install for more details.
-Check by running `go --version` from commandline.
+Check by running `go version` from command-line.
 2. (optionaly) Download some text file (around 3-5mb).
 You can use [Project Gutenberg](https://www.gutenberg.org/)

 # Building